-In this post, we’ll discuss how CISOs and security ops leaders can better manage their cybersecurity budget and risk while running more productive teams by using cutting-edge connected technology, strategic budgeting, and more effective internal security training.
+In this post, we’ll discuss how CISOs and security ops leaders can better manage their cybersecurity budget and security risk while running more productive teams by using cutting-edge connected technology, strategic budget allocations, and more effective internal security training.

 1. Grow your cybersecurity team from within

 Much like how a major league baseball team nurtures young talent through its farm league system, the best CISOs are growing their own talent by training interns or employees from other parts of the company.
 Security operations center (SOC) analysts often transition into cybersecurity from another part of the IT department, and today the search doesn’t have to be linked to even the CIO organization.

 Economically speaking this is an innovative way to staff your SOC for a reasonable price: and the fact is with the skills shortage you may not even be able to find people externally.
 An internal development program also builds loyalty and retention: an ISACA survey found that after pay, limited promotion or development opportunities was the main driver for cybersecurity professionals leaving their job.

 The upfront investment in training will pay dividends as the young staff flourish into cybersecurity pros and don’t bring bad habits with them.